dakotamm/research_blog/_posts/2023-11-01-new-improved-VFC.md

 ---

 ## Bookkeeping
-* Taylor participating in group meeting on Wednesday 10/18.
+* Vacation: 12/18-12/22

 ---

 ### Looking Ahead:
-1. Finish spatial averaging scheme in existing VFC method.
-2. Create monthly and annual climatologies for gridded state variables.
+1. Create monthly and annual climatologies for gridded state variables.
-3. ORCA buoys - incorporate this into trend analysis ASAP.
+2. ORCA buoys - incorporate this into trend analysis ASAP.
-4. KC data cleaning - ascertain the relative impact to the trends found; complete data incorporation into LO ecosystem.
+3. KC data cleaning - ascertain the relative impact to the trends found; complete data incorporation into LO ecosystem.
-5. Upwelling data - look into NANOOS NVS (NDBC or the NSF OOI Endurance Array).
+4. Upwelling data - look into NANOOS NVS (NDBC or the NSF OOI Endurance Array).
-6. Are warming events more common in NE Pacific?
+5. Are warming events more common in NE Pacific?
 Paper???
 (Ref. [this](https://www.pugetsoundinstitute.org/2023/09/warm-ocean-waters-work-their-way-into-puget-sound/) Puget Sound Institute article Parker pointed toward me...)

 ### Goals For This Week:
-1. Build code and initial first-pass of initial conditions for 2013 run.
-2. Read new paper.
+1.